What Do Ladybirds Eat?

 Most of the time, ladybirds are considered beneficial insects because they help control pest populations in your garden.

-Knowing what do ladybirds eat and drink primarily aphids and nectar can help you attract them to your garden and keep them around to protect your plants.
+Knowing what ladybirds eat and drink, primarily aphids and nectar, can help you attract them to your garden and keep them around to protect your plants.

 But overall, the good far outweighs the bad.
 What do ladybirds eat that makes them so useful?
 Their diet mainly consists of aphids and other pests that damage plants, making them an essential part of a healthy garden ecosystem.